Spring 2015 on Eaglemount Farms

 We have a fabulous crop of garlic maturing at breakneck speed.
 We planted it last fall and now have both hardneck and softneck garlic as well as elephant garlic to sell this summer.

 We still have hundreds of bedding plants left to sell.
-We have broccoli, cabbage, brussel sprouts, Ellen in the hoop house - May 2015cauliflower, tomatoes, peppers and other veggie starts.
+We have broccoli, cabbage, brussel sprouts, cauliflower, tomatoes, peppers and other veggie starts.
 We have some fabulous culinary and medicinal herb plants to sell.
 We would like to thank all the people who showed up to purchase our plants.
 Some people even stayed around to help with the work.
 The money we made so far has helped us to pay for fertilizer and materials we need to build infrastructure and fences- lots of fences to keep the deer out.
 We encourage people to raise their own food, herbs and medicine that is why we sell the plants too.
 We will bring them to the Chimacum farmers market on June 7th.

 See you there.